t1modeler/data_script/README.md

 2. convert the data into pandas dataframe and binarize the target variable
 3. save the dataframe as CSV file which is ready for modeling on t1modeler.com

+Find the source page for each dataset in the table below.

 | #  | File Name | Source Page |
 |----|-----------|-------------|
 | 1  | keel_001_kdd_cup_1999.py | [Link](https://sci2s.ugr.es/keel/dataset.php?cod=196) |